...

-Declaration of hospitality Italy
+Declaration of hospitality 2026: guide for entering in Italy

 The declaration of hospitality is required to host non-EU citizens and stateless people in Italy.